 - The recipe calls for lean meat and Fat in a ratio of 80:20.
 However, you may decrease the amount of meat fat based on your preference.

-- I prefer my Gota Moshlar Mangsho semi-thick but not runny.
-If you want it to make runny add boiling water while cooking to adjust the gravy.
+- I prefer my Gota Moshlar Mangsho to be semi-thick, but not runny.
+If you want the gravy to be runny, add boiling water while cooking to adjust the consistency.

 Nutrition